 This statement has been prepared on behalf of Bausch & Lomb U.K. Limited (the Company).

 We fully support the intent of U.K. Modern Slavery Act 2015 and oppose human trafficking and slavery in all forms.
 We believe in the fundamental respect for human rights of all stakeholders and local communities in which the Company conducts business.
+In addition, in most countries where the company conducts business, there are relevant local laws that overlap with our international human rights requirements, including criminal laws and laws regarding child labour, freedom of association, equality of economic opportunity, accessibility and accommodation, and compensation.
 We work to the highest professional standards to ensure that we comply with all laws and regulations applicable to the Company.
 The Company is committed to improving our practices to combat slavery and human trafficking within our own organisation and within our external supply chain.
 We expect our suppliers to conduct business abiding to all applicable laws, rules and regulations.
-We are also committed to taking appropriate steps to tackle modern slavery (including slavery, servitude, forced or compulsory labour and human trafficking), and monitor our labour force and supply chains to identify and rectify any areas of concern in this regard, which may include terminating business relationships with organizations that knowingly engaged in practices that constitute modern slavery.
+We are also committed to taking appropriate steps to tackle modern slavery (including slavery, servitude, forced or compulsory labour and human trafficking), and monitor our labour force and supply chains to identify and rectify any areas of concern in this regard, which may include terminating business relationships with organisations that knowingly engaged in practices that constitute modern slavery.
 No human rights violations by the Company or any director, officer, employee or person doing business on our behalf will be tolerated.
 All employees have an obligation to conduct business with integrity including respecting human rights.

 In addition, Bausch Health has issued a statement in relation to compliance with California Transparency in Supply Chains Act of 2010 (SB 657).

-Bausch Health’s strong system of internal controls enables the management team to comply with corporate policies and applicable laws and regulations.
+Bausch + Lomb’s strong system of internal controls enables the management team to comply with corporate policies and applicable laws and regulations.
 For many years, we have conducted annual corporate governance training to ensure our employees stay informed, up-to-date and in compliance with our Corporate Governance policies including our:

-These policies apply to all Bausch Health employees, officers and directors.
+These policies apply to all Bausch + Lomb employees, officers and directors.
 Certification on an annual basis that they have received, read, and been trained on these policies (biennially) is required.
-Bausch Health is committed to adhere to the highest standards of ethics and integrity in all of our interactions with patients, health care providers, customers, fellow colleagues and other key stakeholders.
-Bausch Health vigorously enforces these policies and will take prompt and appropriate action, up to and including termination of employment or other relationship, of those found to be in violation.
+Bausch + Lomb is committed to adhere to the highest standards of ethics and integrity in all our interactions with patients, healthcare providers, customers, fellow colleagues and other key stakeholders.
+Bausch + Lomb vigorously enforces these policies and will take prompt and appropriate action, up to and including termination of employment or other relationship, of those found to be in violation.

 The Labour Standards Assurance System (LSAS) has been developed by NHS Supply Chain, in conjunction with the Department of Health and industry bodies.
-LSAS provides an extra level of corporate, social and ethical governance with regard to labour standards, marking a major but progressive change in its procurement methodology.
+LSAS provides an extra level of corporate, social and ethical governance regarding labour standards, marking a major but progressive change in its procurement methodology.
 In July 2017, the Surgical Business Unit of the Company achieved Level 2 accreditation of LSAS.
-In 2020 the Company successfully maintained Level 2 accreditation of LSAS.
+In 2021 the Company successfully maintained Level 2 accreditation of LSAS.

 We have registered with and completed the UK Government Slavery Modern Assessment Tool to improve protections and reduce the risk of exploitation of workers in their supply chains and have obtained “green” status.